 SEGRO is committed to supporting the communities in which we operate.
 Some of our community involvement comes in the form of charitable donations.
-All donations the Company makes are in accordance with this Code and are not used to gain improper influence.
+All donations the Company makes are in accordance with the Company's charitable donation policy and are not used to gain improper influence.